Songonge/DataEngineering_Databricks/README_Databricks_Setup.md

 After creating your account, access the Azure Portal to manage your resources.

-## Step 2: Creating a Resource Group
+## Step 2: Creating a Resource Account
 * Search for `resource group` in the search bar.
 * Select it and click on Create.
 * Give it a meaningful name